Do the Digit Insurance

 HIIT, or high-intensity interval training, is a workout routine in which you exert all-out effort in short, intense exercise, followed by short, sometimes active, rest periods.
 This sort of workout raises and maintains your heart rate while burning more fat in less time.

-Here is the list of top HIIT workouts which you can try doing.
-Remember to gradually increase your workout routine and only do as much as your body allows.
+Here is the list of top HIIT workouts that you can try.
+Remember to increase your workout routine gradually and only do as much as your body allows.
 Overdoing any exercise can have harmful effects on your health.

 1. Burpees

 Burpees are a quick exercise that doesn't need any special tools or weights.
-To do burpees, you need to bend over while in a partial squat position.
+To do burpees, you must bend over in a partial squat position.
 Put your chest on the floor while keeping your spine straight.
 Push yourself up, do a frog jump with both legs together, and then throw your hands up in the air.

 2. High Knees

-Another easy HIIT exercise that doesn't need any extra equipment is high knees.
-High knees encourage overall coordination and flexibility by raising your heart rate, which in turn helps to strengthen all of the muscles in your legs.
+High knees are another easy HIIT exercise that requires no extra equipment.
+By raising your heart rate, high knees encourage overall coordination and flexibility, which in turn helps strengthen all of your legs' muscles.

 Open your feet to hip width and raise your left knee towards your chest to perform a high knees exercise.
 Repeat with the second leg while jogging at a fast pace.
 The exercise should also be tried with your arms outstretched and your knees resting on your palms.